Diversified Energy: Environmental Impact

-In 2018, the Pennsylvania Department of Environmental Protection found a subsidiary of Diversified to be out of compliance on over 1,000 abandoned wells.
+In 2018, the Pennsylvania Department of Environmental Protection found a subsidiary of Diversified Energy to be out of compliance on over 1,000 abandoned wells.

-In 2019 in Ohio, Diversified was found to have falsely claimed a well was producing natural gas, which meant the well was not required to be plugged.
-Diversified claimed it was an unintentional mistake.
+In 2019 in Ohio, Diversified Energy was found to have falsely claimed a well was producing natural gas, which meant the well was not required to be plugged.
+Diversified Energy claimed it was an unintentional mistake.

-In April 2021, Diversified claimed in a report to investors that it had reduced greenhouse gas emissions 28% from 2019 to 2020, but reported to the Environmental Protection Agency that it had actually increased emissions 19% during the same time period.
+In April 2021, Diversified Energy claimed in a report to investors that it had reduced greenhouse gas emissions 28% from 2019 to 2020, but reported to the Environmental Protection Agency that it had actually increased emissions 19% during the same time period.

-An October 2021 investigation by Bloomberg News found that 59% of sampled natural gas wells belonging to Diversified were leaking significant amounts of methane, a potent greenhouse gas.
+An October 2021 investigation by Bloomberg News found that 59% of sampled natural gas wells belonging to Diversified Energy were leaking significant amounts of methane, a potent greenhouse gas.
 These wells were producing little to no natural gas, and some of them appeared to be abandoned.
 State laws require that non producing gas wells be plugged promptly, a costly procedure.
 The company's share price dropped 21% in one day following publication of the investigation.